-- Downtown;
+- Downtown:

 - Major Nodes;

 - Community Nodes;

 - Corporate Centres;

 - Neighbourhoods;

 - Employment Areas; and

 - Special Purpose Areas.

 The various elements of the City Structure will play a unique role in accommodating development.
 Some will be areas where growth is focused and directed, while others will accommodate some development, but will not be the primary location for future growth.
-For example, in the Downtown, major new development is expected in conjunction with transit investment while Neighbourhoods will experience little change.